DataDog/documentation/content/en/integrations/pivotal_platform.md

 * [Datadog Cluster Monitoring for Pivotal Platform][1]
 * [Datadog Application Monitoring for Pivotal Platform][2]

-## Monitor Your Applications on Pivotal Platform

-Use the **Datadog Pivotal Platform Buildpack** to monitor your Pivotal Platform application.
-This is a [supply buildpack][3] for Pivotal Platform that installs a [Datadog DogStatsD binary][4] and Datadog Agent in the container your app is running on.

-### PKS
+## PKS

 PKS environments can utilize our [Cluster Monitoring Tile][1] and the the [pivotal_pks][27] integration together to montior your cluster.

 For kubelet cluster based workloads, utilize the [pivotal_pks integration][27] to install the Datadog Agent with your workers.

 Use the [Cluster Monitoring Tile][1] to install the Datadog Agent on each non worker VM in your PKS environment.
 In environments without PAS installed, select the `Resource Config` section of the tile and set `instances` of the `datadog-firehose-nozzle` to `0`.

+## Monitor Your Applications on Pivotal Platform

+Use the **Datadog Pivotal Platform Buildpack** to monitor your Pivotal Platform application.
+This is a [supply buildpack][3] for Pivotal Platform that installs a [Datadog DogStatsD binary][4] and Datadog Agent in the container your app is running on.

 ### Setup